quicwg/base-drafts/draft-ietf-quic-recovery.md

       bytes_in_flight -= lost_packet.sent_bytes
       latest_in_flight_lost =
         max(latest_in_flight_lost, lost_packet.time_sent)
-  // Congestion event if any in-flight packets were lost if (latest_in_flight_lost != 0):
+  // Congestion event if in-flight packets were lost if (latest_in_flight_lost != 0):
     OnCongestionEvent(latest_in_flight_lost)